7 Questions to Ask When Picking a Vet for a Spay or Neuter

-Whether you’re a first time pet owner or familiar with having animals, surgeries can be stressful for both pets and their parents.
-When the time comes to spaying or neutering your pet, picking the right veterinarian for the job is an important decision, and there can be a lot of confusion and questions as to how to find the best professional for the job.
-Veterinarians should be able to keep your pet safe, healthy and comfortable throughout the entire process — both pre and post op — and should be transparent about cost, procedures and what to expect.
+Whether you’re a first-time pet owner or familiar with having animals, surgeries can be stressful for both pets and their parents.
+When the time comes to spay or neuter your pet, choosing the right veterinarian is an important decision, and there can be a lot of confusion and questions about how to find the best professional.
+Veterinarians should be able to keep your pet safe, healthy, and comfortable throughout the entire process — both pre- and post-op — and should be transparent about costs, procedures, and what to expect.

 What’s included in the cost?

 Veterinary clinics are likely to have different answers to this question.
-To get a good idea of what you should be looking for, it’s important to understand what’s included in the cost of the surgery.
+To get a good idea of what to look for, it’s important to understand what’s included in the cost of the surgery.
 Is pre-op blood work included?
 Are post-op pain meds factored into the price?
 Is there an extra cost for heart and blood pressure monitoring for the procedure?
-Are IV fluids to support my pets organs during surgery available as part of the cost?
+Are IV fluids to support my pet’s organs during surgery available as part of the cost?

 Do you have a pet of your own?

 Oftentimes, we’d naturally like to know how long the vet has been performing surgeries, but that’s typically not the best litmus test for a great vet.
-Asking them if they have a pet of their own, however, can be very indicative of their level of care.
+Asking them whether they have a pet of their own, however, can be a strong indicator of their level of care.
 As a veterinarian, I myself ask this question when considering other professionals to treat my animals.

 Do you take any special considerations into account when servicing different breeds?

 This is a direct question and an important one.
 Breeds of dogs and cats vary considerably in their genetic makeup, lifespans, personalities — the list goes on!
-When performing surgery, ask the vet what extra caution they will take if you for example had a bulldog, or a toy breed, or a sight hound breed, etc. They should be able to note the differences, such as the type of anesthesia they’ll use or if there’s post-op care that’s personalized based on breed.
+When performing surgery, ask the vet what extra precautions they will take if you, for example, have a bulldog, a toy breed, a sight hound, etc. They should be able to note differences, such as the type of anesthesia they’ll use or whether post-op care is personalized based on breed.

 Is blood work required?